wp-plugins/rocketbar/readme.txt

 = Can my Users / Visitors see the bar? =

-No, only Administrators (or, more precisely, User with the `manage_options` Capability) can see the RocketBar
+No, only Administrators (or, more precisely, Users with the `manage_options` Capability) can see the RocketBar

 = This plugin made my ability to move around in WordPress too fast.
 How can I slow down? =

 There's no turning back now.
 You're one of us.

 == What's Next? ==